How Much Is Dinner At The Lost Kitchen in 2025?

-In 2024, a multi-course dinner costs $250 per person (plus tax, gratuity & beverages) for a night, 5 hours approx. Drinks and tips are not included in this price.
-The menu is changed every night.
-Chef Erin French checks out the market for available ingredients to decide the menu daily.
+This year, a multi-course dinner costs $265 per person (plus tax, gratuity, and beverages) for a night, 5 hours approx. Drinks and tips are not included in this price.
+The menu changes every night.
+Chef Erin French checks the market for available ingredients to decide the menu daily.

 Getting a reservation here is way more exhausting than checking the price.
 The limited number of seats and seasonal opening of the kitchen make the waiting period longer than usual.
 However, Chef Erin’s immense popularity and one-of-a-kind dishes are worth waiting for a lifetime experience.